commonmark/commonmark-java/README.md

 Use class `YamlFrontMatterExtension` in artifact `commonmark-ext-yaml-front-matter`.
 To fetch metadata, use `YamlFrontMatterVisitor`.

-### Styles
+### Image Attributes

-Adds support for specifying style details (specifically height and width) for images.
+Adds support for specifying attributes (specifically height and width) for images.

-The style elements are given as `key=value` pairs inside curly braces `{ }` after the node to which they apply, for example:
+The attribute elements are given as `key=value` pairs inside curly braces `{ }` after the image node to which they apply, for example:
 ```
 ![text](/url.png){height=5 width=6}
 ```